NOAA-ORR-ERD/WebGnomeClient/WebGNOMEStack.rst

     python setup.py install

 "develop" puts a link into python pointing back the source of the package -- so as you change it, it "takes" right away. "install" copies everything into the Python system, so you need to re-install if anything changes.

+Once you have the two APIs running, you need the client:

+The client is a Javascript app, deployed via node.js.
+It can be installed according to the directions in its README.

 OilLibrary
 ----------